Latest tax updates

-Recent updates/changes have been announced by the Egyptian government to several articles in the Egyptian income tax law derived with an intention to stimulate the economy post the COVID-19 pandemic.
+Post the COVID-19 pandemic, updates/changes have been announced by the Egyptian government to several articles in the Egyptian income tax law derived with the intention to stimulate the economy.

-Such changes mainly cover the withholding tax (WHT) imposed on the dividend distributions made by an Egyptian listed company, capital gains tax (CGT) realised upon disposing Egyptian listed shares on the Egyptian Exchange (EGX), along with the stamp tax imposed, as explained below.
+Such changes mainly cover the withholding tax (WHT) imposed on the dividend distributions made by an Egyptian company, CGT realised upon disposing of Egyptian listed shares on the Egyptian Exchange (EGX), along with the stamp tax imposed, as explained below.

 Dividends distributed by a listed Egyptian company